spaiman/sunny-reader/README.md

 - Show comments and replies for each News/Job/Ask/Poll in a tree alike structure
 - Expand and collapse replies
 - Open news article in external browser
-- Support offline reading.
+- Offline reading.
 If you have retrieved top stories or seen comment in a story previously, it will be cached locally to support offline reading. **Note that:** cache will only be used if you don't have internet connection.

 Third-party libraries used:
 - [Android Support Libraries](http://developer.android.com/tools/support-library/index.html)